TancrediZini/SoapySDR-SoapyRemote/README.md

 #### Installing the SDR module

 For this project I am using a NooElec NESDR SMArtee v2.
-Using the `lsusb` command we can see that the OS has recognized the device and had loaded what it believes to be the correct driver, listing the device as `Realtek Semiconductor Corp.
+Using `lsusb` we can see that the OS recognized the device and had loaded what it believes to be the correct driver, listing the device as `Realtek Semiconductor Corp.
 RTL2838 DVB-T`.

 ```text